Artists In Schools Program

 - Jen LaRoe: Arts Education Director, Juneau Arts & Humanities Council

-- Annie Calkins: Education Committee chair for the Arts Council
+- Annie Calkins: Education Committee, Juneau Arts & Humanities Council

 - Laura Forbes: Alaska State Council on the Arts, Arts Education Program Director